thekolaj/Ads_Symfony/README.md

 Some basic happy path Functional test for every system, just to practice their creation.
 Was not aiming for 100% code coverage or testing for edge cases to save time.
-Big part of testing was creating and loading data for them.
+Big part of testing was creating and loading data.

 ### Auth system

 User registration, login, logout, and remember me functionality.
 A user can edit/delete his own ads/comments.
-Admin can edit/delete every ad.
+Admin can edit/delete every ad/comment.

 Managed to implement all the functionality I wanted with just one Voter and an interface.